 Students are going shopping but they forgot the name of the item they want to buy, so they have to try and explain what it looks like and does.
 Put the students into pairs; one person is the shopkeeper and the other is the buyer.

 Give the students a list of words that they have to describe.
 For example, student A asks the shopkeeper, “Do you have those things that you put into the sink to stop the water from draining?”
 Or, “Do you have that thing that you pour water in to boil it?”
 “Do you have something to cut paper with?”
 “What’s that thing people watch movies on?
 “What is that thing you put water in to keep it hot or to keep it cold?”
 The shopkeeper can then say, “Oh!
 Do you want a sink plug/ kettle/ scissor/ TV/ thermos?”
 You want to make sure that the students actually know what the item is, so keep it simple.

 If things were different

 Place the students into groups, then they have to think of a celebrity they know and write a list of what that celebrity has achieved.
 It could be a sports star, a singer, a politician, anyone that’s very famous.
 Walk around and make sure that each group thinks of a different person.
 They then report back to the class about their celebrity and his or her accomplishments.
 Write the names on the board so that you can see who they’ve picked.

-Now each group has to think of an alternative history for each celebrity; what would have happened if something happened differently in their lives, or if they didn’t achieve something.
+Now each group has to think of an alternative history for each celebrity; what would have happened if something different took place in their lives, or if they didn’t achieve something.
 Note that not each alternative history has to end in a disaster; they could just have become something else.
 When all the groups are done, they report back with their alternate histories.
-The most creative or well explained history, gets a point.
-Make sure that each student in a group gets a chance to explain something about the alternate history.
+The most creative or well-explained history gets a point.
+Make sure that each student gets a chance to explain something about the alternate history.

 Classroom energizers and activities are great as icebreakers, or to pick up the mood when students have low energy.
-They work great as team building exercises and can be used my teachers to improve their instruction and engage their students.
+They work great as team-building exercises and can be used by teachers to improve their instruction and engage their students.